getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/exception.md

 : Optional flag indicating whether the user has handled the exception (for example, via `try ... catch`).
-  When this flag is set to `false`, it probably means that the Application has been terminated.
+   Where applicable, when this flag is set to `false` it indicates the application terminated.

 `meta`: